Kcorb95/Postman-Supernova-Program-Resources/pages/contributions/Current-Contributions.md

 - [2021](https://github.com/Kcorb95/Postman-Supernova-Program-Resources/blob/main/pages/contributions/Current-Contributions.md#2021)

 ## 2023
 - Mar.
-7th: [Getting Started with the ChatGPT APIGetting Started with the ChatGPT API](https://medium.com/apis-with-valentine/getting-started-with-the-chatgpt-api-4d884b20f6d0) by Valentin Despa
+7th: [Getting Started with the ChatGPT API](https://medium.com/apis-with-valentine/getting-started-with-the-chatgpt-api-4d884b20f6d0) by Valentin Despa
 - Mar.
-9th: [Introduction to the ChatGPT API with PostmanIntroduction to the ChatGPT API with Postman](https://youtu.be/rlLwSr-wIAg) by Valentin Despa
+9th: [Introduction to the ChatGPT API with Postman](https://youtu.be/rlLwSr-wIAg) by Valentin Despa
 - Mar.
-10th: [Contribution Name](https://google.com/) by Kevin Corbett
-- Mar.
-25th: [How To Import WSDL of a SOAP Web Service in Postman for API TestingHow To Import WSDL of a SOAP Web Service in Postman for API Testing](https://youtu.be/k9oE4lDKcog) by Md Moeen Ajaz Khan
+25th: [How To Import WSDL of a SOAP Web Service in Postman for API Testing](https://youtu.be/k9oE4lDKcog) by Md Moeen Ajaz Khan

 ## 2022
 - Mar.
 10th: [Contribution Name](https://google.com/) by Kevin Corbett